Ballarat Botanical Gardens: Features

 The gardens feature a large modern conservatory, returned Ex-POW war memorial, and the heritage statuary pavilion.
 The Stoddart Statue collection consists of 12 white marble figures from Italy donated by Thomas Stoddart in 1884.
 The 12 statues were figures from classical mythology: Spring, Summer, Autumn, Winter, Hercules, Pomona, Bacchante, Hebe, Flora Farnese, Leda, Mercury and Flora.
 They were badly damaged by vandals in 2002 and were placed in the statuary pavilion after repair.
 The statues were returned to their original 1884 pedestals in March 2010.

 A collection of bronze busts of all Australian Prime Ministers named Prime Ministers Avenue is set within Horse Chestnut Avenue.
 One of the founding fathers of Federation was Alfred Deakin who was the first Federal Member for Ballarat and the second Prime Minister.
-The first 12 busts were donated by Richard Crouch who also left a bequest to add further busts.
+The first 12 busts, by Wallace Anderson, were donated by Richard Crouch who also left a bequest to add further busts.

 The South Gardens has Australia's Ex Prisoner of War Memorial, opened on 6 February 2004.
 Designed by Ballarat artist Peter Blizzard, the 130-metre long granite wall has the names of 35,000 Australian Prisoners of War etched into it.